Lori Palatnik: Kidney donor

 In 2008, Palatnik revealed that she had donated one of her kidneys to a stranger.
 She explained her rationale in an article on Aish.com, in a live video performance, and in speeches covered by local press.

 Honors

+In 2025, Lori received The Global Peace Prize from Nestpoint at The Kennedy Center in Washington, DC "for dedicating her life to fostering dialogue, understanding, and peace across a multitude of cultures and communities.”

-In 2023, Lori received The Jerusalem Unity Prize (International Category) on behalf of Momentum at Beit HaNasi, the President’s House.
+In 2023, Lori received The Jerusalem Unity Prize (International Category) on behalf of Momentum at Beit HaNassi, the President's House.